Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation/Chapter-21-Programming-for-automation/21-01-Regression-models-and-core-algorithm-types-in-Python/quiz.md

+---
+title: "21.01 Regression Models And Core Algorithm Types In Python - Quiz"
+---

 # 21.01 Regression Models And Core Algorithm Types In Python - Quiz

 !!! quiz "Section 21.01 Quiz: Regression Models And Core Algorithm Types In Python"